-The built-in BlazeMeter API Monitoring trigger, formerly known as Runscope, initiates flows when it receives a request from a webhook in BlazeMeter.
+The built-in BlazeMeter API Monitoring trigger, formerly known as Runscope, initiates a flow when it receives a request from a BlazeMeter webhook.

 - Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).

 - Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in BlazeMeter.
 Alternatively, you can create an integration user to use as the authenticating user.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.